rdubois440/esp32_nunchuck_ble_keyboard/README.md

 The reset switch takes the microcontroller out of deep sleep when pressed, the keyboard reconnects in 5 seconds

+# Quality of the Nunchucks

+I own 3 nunchucks, from different origins.
+One of them works very smoothly, the other 2 have sudden jumps in the reported xValue or yValue.
+It looks like the cursor of the potentiometer inside the nunchuck suddenly disconnects, and the potentiometer reports either Gnd or Vcc. xValue or yValue reports 255 in these areas.
+I am curious to know how these devices would behave when connected to a Wii box.
+At the moment, I just selected the smoothest nunchuck to use.
+A possible work around could be to remember the previous value of either xValue or yValue, and use that previous value when reading 255.

-## Termux on Android
+# Termux on Android

 Why do I need a keyboard so much on my phone?
 I am a big fan of using termux on Android.
 Termux provides a pretty complete linux environment on any recent Android device, without special requirement.
 No root required.
-Many standard linux packages can be installed (Ex: pkg install gtypist taskwarrior ...)
+Many standard linux packages can be installed (Ex: pkg install gtypist taskwarrior ...).
 X11 Gui programs can be installed as well, XServer XSDL provides an Android native X11 server that termux programs can use.
 Whenever possible, I use command line programs under termux.
-At a desk, I use a normal bluetooth keyboard, on the move, I take my nunchuck
+At a desk, I use a normal bluetooth keyboard, on the move, I take my nunchuck.

 # Links